 The Birth of Infinity Children’s World

 In 2006, the founders of Infinity Children’s World (ICW) wondered why there was little existing help for parents.
-This realization prompted the establishment of ICW followed by the Hong Kong Montessori Research and Development Association (HKMRDA) and Infinit Montessori Academy (IMA), organizations that prioritize parent education and helps parents become their children’s best educator.
+This realization prompted the establishment of ICW followed by the Hong Kong Montessori Research and Development Association (HKMRDA) and Infinity Montessori Academy (IMA), organizations that prioritize parent education and helps parents become their children’s best educator.
 We also offer international teacher education programmes, Montessori school programmes for children, research and development of pedagogy and Montessori materials.
 We hope that our holistic approach - one that attends to children, adults and the environment - will create a better future for humanity as a whole of, thereby taking human civilization to the next level!